 Tip #4: Download a Field Guide onto your Smart Phone.

 Gone are the days when you need to carry around a big paper field guide!

 My favorite field guides are now just an app on my phone.
-I find it much easier to search quickly for my target bird, they are kept updated, I have it with me ALL THE TIME, they have more pictures, include audio recordings and weigh nothing!
+I find it much easier to search quickly for my target bird; they are kept updated, I have it with me ALL THE TIME, they have more pictures, including audio recordings and weigh nothing!

 The best part?

 Most of the apps are less expensive than a paper copy (and some are even free)!

 - Read the following article for a complete list of my favorite birding apps:

 - Download one of the below field guide apps today!

 I made a table of some of the ones that are continually given outstanding reviews by their users.
 Please do your own research to figure out which one is best for you and if its available for your device.

 Full Disclosure: I currently use iBird Pro on my iPhone 6s and LOVE it.